KosyanMedia/burlesque/README.md

 ./burlesque
 ```

-By default Burlesque starts on port `4401` in development mode and uses in-memory database `ProtoHashDB`.
+By default, Burlesque starts on port `4401` and uses in-memory database `ProtoHashDB`.

 ## Storage

-`-storage` argument defines a way the data will be stored into a database.
+`-storage` argument defines the way data is stored in the database.
 You can read more on Kyoto Cabinet database types [here](http://fallabs.com/kyotocabinet/spex.html#tutorial_dbchart).

 ### In-memory databases